kcnorton/Java-Programming-Arrays-Lists-and-Structured-Data/README.md

 # Java-Programming-Arrays-Lists-and-Structured-Data

-This is a repository for the work I completed for the Coursera course Java Programming: Arrays, Lists, and Structured Data.
+This is a repository for the work I completed for Java Programming: Arrays, Lists, and Structured Data.

-### Assignments include:
+### Projects include:

 1. Implementing the Caesar Cipher